 [INSERT FIGURE 8]

 We analyze impacts of several natural amenity variables on the CCDV’s.
 Average January and July temperatures measure warm climates.
-The USDA index of natural amenities (of water, mountains, and more, in the Appendix) gave us an overall indicator of access to nature.
-We created an index of waterfront amenities from our amenities database places with lakes, rivers, and oceans as well as marinas, beach accessories, boat charters, river trips and tours, and waterfront food service.
+The USDA index of natural amenities (of water, mountains, and more, information on which can be found in the Appendix) gave us an overall indicator of access to nature.
+We created an index of waterfront amenities from our amenities database which included places with lakes, rivers, and oceans as well as marinas, beach accessories, boat charters, river trips and tours, and waterfront food service.

 The results are complex, but strongly support the proposition that the natural environment impacts the creative and economic fortunes of cities.
-The most consistent result is that cities with warm weather climates, waterfront amenities, and natural amenities are less likely to produce more patents than are other cities.
-Whatever stimulant warm climates provide to creative production, it seems to lead to some product other than patents.
-At the same time, have experienced strong population growth and rises in rents. saw increases in per capita incomeThe impacts on workforce education varied. in places with many natural amenities and higher average temperaturesin places with many waterfront amenities.
-This suggests at the very least that nature means different things to different people.
+The most consistent result is that cities with warm weather climates, waterfront amenities, and natural amenities are generally less likely to produce higher concentrations of patents than are other cities, the exception being the fact that both the natural amenities index and the waterfront amenities index have a positive association with entertainment patents and higher mean July temperatures are associated with more high-tech patents.
+Whatever stimulant warm climates provide to creative production, it often seems to lead to some product other than patents; access to nature, by contrast, does seem to create an environment conducive to the creation of novel cultural products.
+At the same time, warm climates and waterfront areas have experienced strong population growth and rises in rents.
+In addition, places with more waterfront amenities saw increases in per capita income.

+The impacts on workforce education varied.
+College graduates decreased in places with many natural amenities and higher average January temperatures but increased in places with many waterfront amenities and higher average July temperatures.
+This suggests at the very least that nature means different things to different people, perhaps varying on the basis of the amenities in terms of which that relation is constructed.
 However banal this idea is, it opens the door to significant new lines of thought.

-have found, for example, that natural amenities at the city and zip code level do not attract young people but do at the metropolitan level.
+In other analyses (not reported here), we have found, for example, that natural amenities at the city and zip code level do not attract young people but do at the metropolitan level.
 This result could suggest that relatively easy periodic access to nature within an urban ecology may be more important to this group than living with nature at the back door.
 Moreover, it may be the case that the impact of nature on innovation is not direct but mediated through the people it attracts, who are in many cases the highly educated persons we know often are associated with creative output – a proposition we are currently testing using path analysis.
 In any case, the impact of the weather on shaping urban fortunes cannot be discounted.